PabloPicose/ComputerVisionBlueprint/README.md

 This section guides you through the initial setup and building of the ComputerVisionBlueprint project.
 The project leverages Qt (version 6+), CMake for building, and requires OpenCV as a dependency.
 It also integrates the [NodeEditor](https://github.com/paceholder/nodeeditor) for graphical node-based editing.

 ## Direct download
 For now only AppImage is available for linux.
-You can download the latest release from the [resources appimage](https://github.com/PabloPicose/ComputerVisionBlueprint/blob/main/resources/appimage/ComputerVisionBlueprint-x86_64.AppImage)
+You can download the latest from the [tags](https://github.com/PabloPicose/ComputerVisionBlueprint/tags)

 ### Prerequisites